kaaskip10/adhan-app/README.md

-# adhan-app
+# Adhan App
+A simple app using:
+- HTML
+- CSS
+- Javascript

-A simple app using HTML, CSS and Javascript in which you can see prayer times and listen to adhan.
+With this app, you can display the prayer times for your current location and listen to adhan.